nicolasJouvin/MoMPCA/README.md

 ## Inference and Clustering for Mixture of Multinomial PCA

-Cluster any count data matrix in the format of a DocumentTermMatrix.
-Currently only the branch and bound C-VEM is implemented.
-But soon the simple greedy procedures will be added.
+Cluster any count data matrix with a fixed number of variables.
+Currently only the branch and bound Classification-Variational Expectation-Maximisation is implemented.